microsoft/clrmd/Documentation/FAQ.md

 Walk the handle table and filter it by `GCHeapHandle.Type == HandleTypes.Pinned`.
-Objects returned here are pinned by the runtime (meaning they will not be reloacted by the GC until unpinned).
+Objects returned here are pinned by the runtime (meaning they will not be relocated by the GC until unpinned).